GIGABOOST.AI

 • Retention: If your churn is higher than the industry average, no amount of "vision" will save the pitch.

-This is where the room goes quiet.
-You must be able to defend your 5-year financial projections.
+This is where the room goes quiet — you must be able to defend your 5-year financial projections without notes.
 If an investor asks about your gross margins and you have to "check with your CFO," the meeting is over.

 • Milestone Alignment: Every dollar you ask for must be tied to a specific value-inflection point (e.g., "This $2M Seed gets us to $150k MRR").

-End with a specific, time-bound ask.
-Explain exactly what the round is for and who else is in the pipeline.
-Creating a "competitive tension" is key to moving from a "maybe" to a term sheet.
+End with a specific, time-bound ask — and explain exactly what the round is for and who else is in the pipeline.
+Creating "competitive tension" is key to moving from a "maybe" to a term sheet.
+Investors are more afraid of missing a winner than they are of losing a check.

 What Are the Common Mistakes That Make VCs Say "No"?